mrazomej/phd/docs/src/chapter_04/section_09_global_fit.md

 numbers and repressor-DNA binding energies to vary, the resulting fit values were very close to the previously reported values.
-The fit values of the repressor copy numbers were all within one standard deviation of the previously reported values provided in @Garcia2011c.
-And although some of the repressor-DNA binding energies differed by a few standard deviations from the reported values, the differences were always less than $1~k_BT$, which represents a small change in the biological scales we are considering.
+The fit values of the repressor copy numbers were all within one standard deviation of the previously reported values provided in [@Garcia2011c].
+And although some of the repressor-DNA binding energies differed by a few standard deviations from the reported values, the differences were always less than $1~k_BT$, representing a small change in the biological scales we are considering.
 The biggest discrepancy between our fit values and the previous measurements arose for the synthetic Oid operator, which we discuss in more detail [Sec.
 4.9](#sec:ch4_sec10).

 [@Fig:ch4_fig20] shows the same key properties as in [@Fig:ch2_fig06], but uses the parameters obtained from this global fitting approach.
 We note that even by